Glencoe Skye and Torridon Photo Tour 19th – 24th August 2024 6 days – £2495.00 (deposit £250.00) 5 places available – 3 places left

-This years Grand Tour explores three of the West Highland’s most dramatic locations, Glencoe Skye and Torridon with all points in-between.
+This Scottish Highlands Photo Tour explores three of the West Highland’s most dramatic locations, Glencoe Skye and Torridon and all points in-between.

-You’ll also travel up through the Great Glen below Ben Nevis and explore Glen Nevis on foot before travelling the western shore of Loch Ness to back to Inverness.
+You’ll also travel up through the Great Glen below Ben Nevis and explore Glen Nevis before travelling the eastern shore of Loch Ness back to the Highland capital Inverness.

-You’ll be accompanied by myself all the way and I’ll be assisting you by providing insights into each location and offering support throughout the week.
+You’ll be accompanied by myself all the way, assisting you by providing insights into each location and offering support throughout the week.
 We’ve plenty hours of daylight in August with the sun setting around 20:30hrs each evening which gives us loads of time to get to each location and explore throughout the day.

-With a small group, a local owner / guide, operating in Scotland since 2009 with buckets of local knowledge you’re not going to miss out on anything during your time in Glencoe Skye or Torridon.
+With a small group, a local owner / guide, operating in Scotland since 2009 with lots local knowledge you’re not going to miss out on anything during your time in The Scottish Highlands.

-After pick up in Inverness this Highland Photo tour begins in dramatic Torridon which features some famous Scottish peaks, in a mountain chain that runs north west along Glen Torridon.
+After pick up in Inverness this Highland Photo tour begins in dramatic Torridon which features some famous Scottish peaks within a mountain chain that runs north west along Glen Torridon.

 Ben Eighe, Ben Alligin and Liathach will provide a back drop for a session amongst the mountains offering majestic vistas and Highland scenes.
 Loch Maree shimmers at dusk at the foot of Slioch with silhouetted Scot’s pine and ragged peaks and you’ll spend dusk capturing some beautiful images along its southern shore.
 At the end of the day’s sessions we’ll all relax with a tasty meal and drink in the nearby Kinlochewe hotel.